Keyfactor/command-cert-manager-issuer/docsource/content.md

 > Command Issuer can read secrets in the Issuer namespace if `--set "secretConfig.useClusterRoleForSecretAccess=true"` flag is set when installing the Helm chart.

 Command Issuer also supports ambient authentication, where a token is fetched from an Authorization Server using a cloud provider's auth infrastructure and passed to Command directly.
+The following methods are supported:

-- Azure Workload Identity (if running in [AKS](https://azure.microsoft.com/en-us/products/kubernetes-service))
+- Managed Identity Using Azure Entra ID Workload Identity (if running in [AKS](https://azure.microsoft.com/en-us/products/kubernetes-service))

 ## Basic Auth